bgdawes/dotfiles/linux_documentation/linux_notes.md

 FinalBurn Neo romset: https://archive.org/details/cylums-final-burn-neo-rom-collection
 MAME 2000 romset: https://archive.org/details/MAME0.37b5_MAME2000_Reference_Set_Update_2_ROMs_Samples

+To rotate the screen when the display is vertical, navigate to: Settings > Video > Output > Video Rotation.
+Select the option to display the screen correctly and then navigate to: Quick Menu > Overrides > Save Game Overrides.
+This will save the screen rotation for the particular game.

 ### Playlists

 Create a playlist by importing games.
 Select import content on the main menu and update thumbnails available under the online updater.
 Set a default core for each playlist.